 Review of basic phonetic elements and syntax as an aid to improvement and expansion of good pronunciation and composition.
 Introduction to Hispanic cultures.
 Weekly out-of-class discussion sections.
 Conducted in Spanish.
-(FA, SP) Prerequisites: SPA102 or consent of the instructor.
+Prerequisite: SPA102 or consent of the instructor.
+(FA, SP)

-o SPA202: Intermediate Spanish II (4 hours)
+SPA202: Intermediate Spanish II (4 hours)

 Review of basic phonetic elements and syntax as an aid to improvement and expansion of good pronunciation and composition.
 Introduction to Hispanic cultures.
 Weekly out-of-class discussion sections.
 Conducted in Spanish.
-(FA, SP) Prerequisites: SPA201 or consent of the instructor.
+Prerequisite: SPA201 or consent of the instructor.
+(FA, SP)